mdtanker/zotero_library/README.md

 Close Zotero, and in bash (or GitBash) navigate to this directory and run . git_push.sh

-This will push all changes or additional files to GitHub.
+This will push all changes or additional files to GitHub, with the date as the commit message.